-You could buy three Dots for the same price as an Echo and place them around the house.
+Multiple devices are required for maximum efficiency.
 It’s a good idea to put them near door openings so they can be used in multiple rooms.
-(Plea to Amazon — please make a wall-mounted device for this purpose.)

 Setting up the system is not foolproof and it may take several goes to make it work.
 There is also a tendency for it to stop working when you add a new ‘gadget’.
 With Sonos speakers, for instance, you have to plug them into your router to initialise them.